 Sweet & simple- What’s not to love?

 Yes, Think Tasty is all about food, but as I reread this recipe and article, I was amazed at all the differences between now and then.
-First, this article was published originally in the middle of the winter.
-It’s over 90 degrees and humid at the current moment, so we have that huge difference.
-Second, this article is five and a half years old, so I had two kids in high school who were home for a weekend breakfast.
-Yesterday my younger one drove herself to school for her junior year of collage and my older is a college graduate.
+First, this article was published originally in the middle of the winter in New Hampshire.
+I currently reside in Tampa, Florida, where winter is just a little bit different.
+Second, this article is ten years old, so I had two kids in high school who were home for a weekend breakfast.
+Both are college graduates, living in different parts of the country.
 Yikes!
 However, some things stay the same, such as my love of cinnamon.
-This week I have two tasty cinnamon baked good to share, both of which make wonderful breakfasts.
-Be sure to come back on Thursday to see my latest cinnamon creation.
+This week I have two tasty cinnamon recipes to share, one of which is about as simple as can be.

 To learn more about this recipe, originally published in February 2013, keep reading.